Beanies

 Trade Show Ribbed Winter Beanies Unit Cost Review: What Moves the Price - CustomLogoThing packaging example

 Ribbed knit is popular for event apparel because it holds its shape better than flatter constructions.
 The ribbing adds stretch and recovery, which helps the beanie keep its form after being packed, worn, and removed all day.
-That matters more than buyers usually expect, because a hat that slouches or collapses looks lower quality even if the yarn is fine.
+In practice, most buyers are choosing between 1x1 rib and 2x2 rib on a 7-gauge to 12-gauge knit machine, with finished weights often landing around 70 to 120 grams per piece depending on yarn and cuff height.

 The blank price is only one part of the budget.
 On smaller runs, decoration and freight can outweigh the beanie itself.
 On larger runs, the base material matters more, but the decoration method still drives the final number.
-A basic acrylic ribbed beanie often sits in the most useful budget band, while an acrylic-wool blend improves hand feel and warmth at a modest premium.
+A basic 100% acrylic ribbed beanie often sits in the most useful budget band, while an acrylic-wool blend improves hand feel and warmth at a modest premium.
 Recycled yarn can be a good option too, but it deserves closer sample review because consistency varies by lot.
+If recycled content is important, ask for GRS documentation rather than relying on a verbal claim.

 Buyer goals change the economics fast:

-• Booth staff usually need a cleaner logo, darker colors, and a fit that works with headphones.
+• Booth staff usually need a clean logo, darker colors, and a fit that works with headphones and headset mics.

 • Giveaways need low landed cost and simple packing so quantity can stretch farther.